 Situation 2: Two Operating Systems on a Hard Drive

 Sometimes, there is no system reserved partition on the disk.
-If there are two systems, including Windows 8 on partition C and Windows 7 on Windows F. You need to set the system partition you want to use "active".
-If you want to use Windows 7, you need to set partition C active.
-If you want to use Windows 8, partition F should be active.
+If there are two systems, including Windows 8 on partition C and Windows 7 on partition F. You need to set the system partition you want to use active.

 Two circumstances you should consider: